LogeshKumar-04/Tableau-Dashboards/README.md

 # Tableau-Project
-Here I have linked some of my practiced dashboards using Tableau.
+Here I have some of my practiced dashboards using Tableau.
 I created these Dashboards in Tableau Desktop.But Unfortunately I can't upload in Tableau Sever/Online.
 So I saved the files as *.twbx format and saved in my Drive.

 # Dashboards
 ##### Click on Dashboard of any project to check my Dashboards